Logo UNESCO - Welterbe / Montanregion Erzgebirge/Krušnohoří

 and the former administrative headquarters of Lauenstein

 are prominent examples of tin mining in the Saxon-Bohemian Ore Mountains.
 After silver, tin was the second most important metal that was mined and processed in the Ore Mountains.
 The heyday of tin mining in the Ore Mountains stretched from the 14th to the 16th century, when the Saxon-Bohemian tin production replaced England as the world's largest tin producer.
-The historical ore IV along with Altenberger Pinge and impressive underground pit cavities provide insights into the mining and processing technologies.
+The historical ore washer IV. along with Altenberger Pinge ( Sink-hole) and impressive underground pit cavities provide insights into the mining and processing technologies.
 Pioneering developments in the field of water retention systems and ore processing are associated with tin ore mining in the Altenberg-Zinnwald mining landscape.